kkcrouch808/kkcrouch808.github.io/essays/typescript.md

 <img width="500px" class="rounded float-start pe-4" src="../img/TypeMeme.png">

-*This essay was written for my ICS 314 class at the University of Hawaiʻi at Mānoa.
-The purpose of this assignment is not only to reflect on what I’ve learned, but also to write in a way that could be useful to someone outside the classroom—maybe even an employer curious about how I think about new tools and learning environments.*
+*I wrote this essay for my University of Hawaiʻi at Mānoa ICS 314 class.
+In addition to helping me reflect on what I've learned, this assignment aims to write in a way that might be helpful to someone outside of the classroom—possibly even an employer who wants to know how I approach new resources and learning environments.*

 ## Adjusting to a New Language

-Coming into ICS 314, I had already been coding primarily in Java, with some C++ and Python experience on the side.
-TypeScript, however, felt like it was playing by its own rules.
-On the surface, it looks a lot like JavaScript, but with training wheels—or maybe more like guardrails.
-The type system is there to catch mistakes before they spiral into bugs, which feels reassuring compared to JavaScript’s “try it and see if it breaks” attitude.
+I had previously been coding mostly in Java before taking ICS 314.
+I also had some experience with C++ and Python.
+However, TypeScript seemed to be operating under its own set of guidelines.
+It looks a lot like JavaScript on the surface, but it seems to have guardrails or training wheels.
+In contrast to JavaScript's "try it and see if it breaks" mentality, the type system is there to identify errors before they become bugs.

-Compared to Java, TypeScript is less rigid and more forgiving, which can be refreshing but also confusing at times.
-C++ trained me to expect that every little detail would matter (and sometimes explode if I wasn’t careful), so TypeScript’s balance between flexibility and structure feels like a middle ground.
-Python, with its minimal syntax, still feels “friendlier,” but I can see how TypeScript scales better when working on larger projects.
+TypeScript is more flexible and less strict than Java, which is sometimes refreshing but also confusing.
+I learned to expect that every little detail would matter (and occasionally blow up if I wasn't careful) in C++, so TypeScript's balance of structure and flexibility feels like a compromise.
+I can see how TypeScript scales better when working on larger projects, but Python still feels "friendlier" with its simpler syntax.

 ## What I Actually Learned

-I came into this module with some background in GitHub and a little web editing, but I had never built something like a professional portfolio from scratch.
-That project became my biggest takeaway—not so much TypeScript syntax, but the experience of building something that represents me online.
-I also found myself digging deeper into CSS than I ever had before, learning how small design choices completely change how “professional” or “unfinished” a site feels.
+I had some experience with web editing and GitHub before this module, but I had never created a professional-style portfolio from the ground up.
+My greatest takeaway from this project was not so much syntax, since it was the experience of creating an online persona.
+Additionally, I found myself learning more about CSS than I had ever done before, and how minor design decisions can drastically alter how "professional" or "unfinished" a website feels.

-Another surprising lesson was learning how to bring AI into the process.
-I used it when I got stuck on CSS details, to explain modern JavaScript features like destructuring, and even as a second pair of eyes on my code.
-Knowing how to prompt AI effectively is becoming just as important as knowing how to search Stack Overflow, and this course gave me plenty of opportunities to practice that skill.
+Another surprising lesson was learning how to incorporate AI into the process.
+I used it as a second set of eyes on my code, to clarify HTML features, and when I was stuck on CSS details.
+Effectively prompting AI is becoming crucial, and this course provided me with many chances to hone in on that ability.

 ## TypeScript Through a Software Engineer’s Eyes

-If I zoom out from being a student and imagine myself as a software engineer evaluating TypeScript, I think it’s a solid language for projects that need both collaboration and long-term maintainability.
-The typing system enforces discipline, but it doesn’t box you in as much as Java might.
-In other words: it’s strict enough to prevent chaos, but flexible enough to not feel like a straitjacket.
+If I were a software engineer assessing TypeScript instead of a student, I would say that it's a good language for projects that require both teamwork and long-term maintainability.
+Though it doesn't restrict you as much as Java might, the typing system does enforce discipline.

-Would I want to build every project in it?
+Would I want to construct all of my projects using it?
 Probably not.
-But for web apps that will be maintained and extended by teams, TypeScript seems like a strong choice.
+However, TypeScript seems to be a good option for web applications.

 ## The WODs: Stressful but Useful

-ICS 314 introduced me to the concept of WODs—Workouts of the Day.
-Basically, they’re timed coding challenges meant to simulate high-pressure, real-world problem solving.
-At first, they felt intense, and honestly, stressful.
-I found the practice WODs helpful, especially with the accompanying videos, but the videos are outdated, which limits their usefulness.
+I first learned about WODs (Workouts of the Day) in my ICS 314 class.
+They are essentially timed coding challenges designed to mimic real-world problem-solving.
+They initially felt intense and, to be honest, stressful.
+Although the videos that go with the practice WODs are out of date, I still found them to be beneficial.

-What would take WODs to the next level, in my opinion, is integrating AI guidance—learning how to prompt tools like ChatGPT effectively could be just as valuable as syntax drills.
-In the real world, professionals increasingly use AI as part of their workflow, so practicing that skill in class would mirror industry reality.
+I believe that adding AI guidance would elevate WODs to a new level.
+Learning how to use tools like ChatGPT could be just as beneficial as practicing syntax.
+Professionals in the real world are using AI more and more in their workflow, so having students practice that skill in class would reflect industry reality.

 ## My Style of Learning

-The WODs exposed a truth about my own learning: I need a balance of guidance and pressure.
-Throwing me into a timed test without enough modern walkthroughs doesn’t feel effective, but pairing that stress with a big project early in the semester—like the portfolio—was extremely valuable.
-That project gave me something concrete to show for my time and effort, something I can actually point to as a representation of my skills.
+The WODs revealed the truth about how I learn-- I require a balanced mix of direction and pressure.
+It doesn't feel good to put me through a timed test without providing enough updated walkthroughs, but it was really beneficial to combine that stress with a big project early in the semester (this portfolio).

-So, do I enjoy this style of learning?
-Enjoy might be the wrong word—it’s more like training.
-It’s tough, sometimes frustrating, but ultimately it builds resilience.
-And if that’s what ICS 314 is trying to teach, then it’s doing its job.
+Do I like this type of learning?
+I wouldn't say "enjoy" isn't the right word but it's more like training.
+It's challenging and occasionally annoying, but in the end, it strengthens resilience.

 ## Writing With AI

 One interesting twist to this essay is that I didn’t write it alone—I collaborated with AI.
-I used AI to help shape my thoughts into something more polished and professional, making sure the style matched the guidelines for technical writing.
-I see this less as “outsourcing” my work and more as learning how to prompt, refine, and edit with a tool that mirrors what many professionals already do in industry.
-This experience also ties into another essay I am developing about AI and schoolwork, where I explore the line between using AI as a shortcut versus as a learning partner.
-Writing this piece with AI’s assistance gave me first-hand insight into how that balance can work in practice.
+I made sure the style matched to technical writing criteria by using AI to help me refine and professionalize my ideas.
+I view this as learning how to prompt, refine, and edit using a tool that reflects what many industry professionals already do.
+This experience also ties into another essay I'm writing about AI and homework, where I address the line between using AI as a learning aid and as a shortcut.
+With AI's help, I was able to write this article and gain firsthand knowledge of how that balance can be implemented.

 ## Closing Thoughts

-Learning TypeScript while balancing WODs and projects hasn’t been easy, but it has been eye-opening.
-I’ve seen firsthand how a language can change the way I think about software engineering, how a project can sharpen my professional image, and how stress in the right doses can build real skills.
+Although it hasn't been easy, learning TypeScript while juggling WODs and projects has really opened my eyes.
+I have personally witnessed how a project can enhance my professional image, how a language can alter my perspective on software engineering, and how stress can develop real skills.

-At the end of the day, TypeScript might not be my favorite language yet, but I can see its value—and I can see how this course’s unique approach will shape me into not just a better coder, but a better problem solver.
+In the end, TypeScript may not be my favorite language, but I can see its benefits and how the unique approach of this course will help me become a better problem solver as well as a better coder.